 Best Aquaculture Practices 4-Star

-GAA articulates the importance of aquaculture as a source of food and employment.
+GSA articulates the importance of aquaculture as a source of food and employment.
 It supports technological research and provides this information openly to membership and research facilities.
 The alliance also advocates for the industry regionally and globally, and promotes effective, coordinated government regulatory and international trade policies.

-Retailers, foodservice operators, wholesalers and others are encouraged to download the BAP Marketing Toolkit visual assets, which are designed to communicate the benefits of responsible aquaculture, GAA Membership, and the BAP third-party certification program.
+Retailers, foodservice operators, wholesalers and others are encouraged to download the BAP Marketing Toolkit visual assets, which are designed to communicate the benefits of responsible aquaculture, GSA Membership, and the BAP third-party certification program.

 Certified Businesses